Charlie T. Black: Coach

-Several years after finishing his playing career at Kansas, Black became the head coach for the men's basketball team at Nebraska.
+After finishing his playing career at Kansas, Black spent two seasons as the head men's basketball coach and an assistant football coach at Grinnell College.
+In 1926, he became the head coach for the men's basketball team at Nebraska.
 He served at this position from 1926–27 through 1931–32 and compiled an overall record of 51–57, including a 5–7 record against his alma mater.